 Second East Coast Regional pombe Meeting

 This meeting took place from November 11-13, 2005 in Miami Beach, Florida.

 A project to record published genetic and physical interactions is underway with Mike Tyers and the GRID group at Toronto.

 The meeting was held at UC San Diego on August 24-29, 2004.

 Saturday, 1st May, 2004

 This issue of Methods includes 11 papers for fission yeast protocols including DNA damage checkpoint assays, cell wall analysis, TAP, nuclear envelope integrity assays, GFP imaging, TS mutant creation and plasmid use and construction.
-See Methods or click here for details of the papers including PMIDs.
+See the Methods site or the Table of Contents (at PomBase) for details of the papers including PMIDs.